Vis4Sense/student-projects/2023-summer/readme.md

 # 28 Jul 2023

-Present: Xinhao, Meirong, Yuchen, Yu
+Present: Xinhao, Meirong, Yuchen, Yu, Aijing

 # Discussions
--

 # ToDo
 - Kai to send Aijing the recording with Richard
--
+- Everyone: by the next meeting:
+   - Please keep your GitHub Project up-to-date
+   - Please identify the specific user task that your project will support
+   - Please create at least the first sketch/wireframe of the UI for your extension/tool.

 # 21 Jul 2023